Browse Wellness

 Trying a challenging class when you’re not ready can be frustrating and overwhelming, so take the time to find the perfect fit before heading to the mat.

 When selecting an outfit for yoga, comfort should be key.
-You want something that won’t restrict your movement or cause any discomfort while you’re flowing through each pose.
+You want something that won’t restrict your movement or cause discomfort while flowing through each pose.

-Instead opt for light layers made from breathable fabrics such as cotton or bamboo.
+Instead, opt for light layers of breathable fabrics such as cotton or bamboo.

-One of the most essential parts of any workout is warming up beforehand, yet many people skip this step when doing yoga.
-Warming up helps increase blood flow throughout the body, loosen stiff muscles, prepare joints for activity, and reduces injury risk.
+Warming up beforehand is one of the most essential parts of any workout, yet many people skip this step when doing yoga.
+Warming up helps increase blood flow throughout the body, loosens stiff muscles, prepares joints for activity, and reduces injury risk.

 So before jumping into things headfirst (literally), take some time to warm up with some basic stretches.

-4. Going to Class on a Full Stomach.
+Going to Yoga Class on a Full Stomach.

 Try eating at least 2-3 hours beforehand or sticking with lighter options like fruit smoothies or yogurt if you need something closer to the start of class.